IndustryEssentials/ymir/README.md

 9,dining table,diningtable,board
 ```

 Each line of this configuration file is separated by commas.
-The first item is the type id, followed by the type name.
+The first item is the category id, followed by the category name.

 Pay attention to this line with id 7.
 It has 3 items: "7, pizza, and pizza pie".
-The first one is type id, the second one is a type name, and the third one is type alias.
+The first one is category id, the second one is a category name, and the third one is category alias.

-In the filter command, the -c and -C arguments are mapped to type ids with this file.
-All type aliases have the same meaning as type names.
+In the filter command, the -c and -C arguments are mapped to category ids with this file.
+All category aliases have the same meaning as category names.

-You can edit this file by vi and other text editing tools, you can add and change type alias, add type id and type names, but don’t change ids and names we already have.
+You can edit this file by vi and other text editing tools.
+You can add alias to category or add new category, but it is not recommended to change the primary id and name of category that already existed.

 ## 7.2.
 License